FRickReich/base/README.md

 **Version 0.1.0**

-a basic nodejs application written in typescript.
+A set of Node.js application templates written in Typescript.

+## Templates

+* basic - A basic typescript Node.js application.

 ## License